+2015.54 That estimate is somewhat less than the 25% decline over the next five years (by 2016) that the GAO August 3, 2011, report, quoting Oil and Gas Journal, estimates is possible.
 Others maintain that Iran's gas sector can compensate for declining oil exports, although Iran has used its gas development primarily to reinject into its oil fields rather than to export.
 Iran exports about 3.6 trillion cubic feet of gas, primarily to Turkey, but also to Armenia.
-On the other hand, sanctions have rendered Iran unable to develop a liquefied natural gas (LNG) export business, thereby reducing the benefits Iran gets from its ample gas reserves.
 Some Members of Congress believe that ISA would have been even more effective in injuring Iran's energy sector if successive administrations had imposed ISA sanctions more aggressively.